timrittgers/propresenter-control-webapp/README.md

 # propresenter-control-webapp

 This project is a javascript based web application that utilizes the [Propresenter control api](https://openapi.propresenter.com) in order to connect to and control slide operations.
+The UI is built on [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) for simplicity of maintenance.

 ## How to use this web application